 1. Grab an Amazon Prime free trial

-If you're not a Prime member yet you're not out of the running for this year's Prime Day deals.
-Closer to the event Amazon will likely be offering free trials of its Prime service, which means you'll be able to take part in the savings event and enjoy some extra time with Prime Video as well.
+If you're not a Prime member yet you're not out of the running for this year's second set of Prime Day deals.
+Amazon offers a free trial of its Prime service to new members - or if your membership has lapsed for a long that.
+That means you can take part in the savings event – and enjoy some of the extra benefits such as free delivery and Prime Video, as well.

 2. Know what you want to buy - but stay flexible

 Having a good understanding of exactly what you want to get out of Amazon Prime Day will be key to winning.
 That way you'll be able to quickly recognise how good that discount really is, but stay flexible enough to know whether you should opt for another model.

 For example, if you need a new 4K TV take a look at what features each brand offers, perhaps take a look at a few in person and find a few options you would be happy to pick up.
 Get to know their prices and how cheap they can be so that you can identify a good deal quickly on the day.